James Ensor enters textbooks, if at all, with a single painting. His growth as an artist extends barely ten years.

 He has those first clowns, in fact, right at the start.
 A woman, ambiguously the proprietor or a witch, interrupts a man at a frugal supper.
 Both have hideous noses, and only hers clearly belongs to a mask.
 In the show's last and most debonair self-portrait, from 1899, the painter looks out from still more masks.
 There is no mistaking him—but if one enters at eye level, below his face, one might find oneself searching high and low.
 Many masks have eyes, and some look dead or alive.

-In that Self-Portrait with Masks, Ensor achieves his most modern composition.
+In that Self-Portrait with Masks, Ensor achieves his most modern composition—one whose influence extends even to an artist from Nicaragua, Farley Aguilar, today.
 Large overlapping faces almost make eye contact and extend to the painting's upper edge, almost like a Cubist portrait.
 By then, though, the show has already all but given out five years earlier, and he lived until 1949.
 A narrow vision had become complacency.
 Still, he was ambivalent about the present all along.
 His subject matter keeps a careful distance from the here and now, and so does his style.

 Ostend lived off the sea, and fishing does appear in Ensor's art.
 Characteristically, it is dysfunctional.
 In the 1880s, he paints fishermen on strike.
 Later he paints fishwives, and as ever he has a special problem with women.
 Elles ont mangé, says the painting, trop de poissons: they have eaten too much fish.